ONLYOFFICE/docspace-api-sdk-csharp/README.md

 using System.Collections.Generic;
 using System.Diagnostics;
 using System.Net.Http;
-using DocSpace.Api;
+using DocSpace.Sdk.Api;
-using DocSpace.Client;
+using DocSpace.Sdk.Client;
-using DocSpace.Model;
+using DocSpace.Sdk.Model;

 namespace Example
 {